We use the C4.1 process for working on ZeroMQ, which means that every change is tracked as an issue. You can either:

 - A brief description of the problem.

-- A more detailed explanation of how to reproduce it (if it's not obvious).
+- A more detailed explanation of how to reproduce it.

 How do I test my issue?

 The art in hunting and killing an issue, dead, is to create a minimal test case that reproduces the issue reliably, explicitly, and without any doubt.
 You want to avoid any extraneous functionality or libraries or anything that distracts from the issue.
-If it really is a ØMQ issue, it is by experience reproducible in a 100-line test case.
+If it really is a ØMQ issue, it is by experience reproducible in a 100-line test case in C. If you can't write that, other people will help here.

 Often, you will want to start several ØMQ peers and create the appropriate socket flows between them, to provoke your issue.
 This is easiest done as a single process, with threads for each peer.
 This lets you start the threads precisely as needed to recreate the issue.
 Your goal is to get the crash, or failure condition, as systematically as possible.